openSUSE/news-o-o/_posts/2025/2025-02-12-os-licensing-gets-ai-upgrade.md

 Cavil consists of three key parts: a user-friendly web application with a REST API, a job queue for handling background tasks like pattern matching and analysis, and an AI-powered text classification server that continually improves its ability to recognize legal texts.
 All these components interact seamlessly through PostgreSQL and HTTP; this allows human experts and lawyers to efficiently validate software licenses at scale.

 Currently, Cavil employs a Character-level Convolutional Neural Network (CNN) model in production due to its efficiency and compatibility with existing infrastructure.
+However, an alternative approach using fine-tuned  LLMs is under exploration.
+The [LLM-lawyer experiment](https://github.com/kraih/llm-lawyer) suggests that large language models could provide more adaptable and context-aware classifications with less frequent retraining.

 The dataset is licensed under GPL-2.0-or-later and is freely available on Hugging Face for researchers, developers, and compliance teams to explore and contribute.
 Open-source contributors can refine AI classification models, propose new legal text patterns, and support the ongoing improvement of automated legal compliance in software projects.

-Those interested can explore the dataset on [Hugging Face](https://huggingface.co/datasets/openSUSE/cavil-legal-text), read the Cavil documentation and contribute to [openSUSE’s compliance efforts through GitHub](https://github.com/openSUSE/cavil/).
+Those interested can explore the dataset on [Hugging Face](https://huggingface.co/datasets/openSUSE/cavil-legal-text), read the Cavil documentation, experiment with Llama-3 through the [Llama-Lawyer repository](https://github.com/kraih/llama-lawyer), and contribute to [openSUSE’s compliance efforts through GitHub](https://github.com/openSUSE/cavil/).

 <meta name="openSUSE, Tumbleweed, Developers, AI, Hugging Face, Legal text, Cavil, software, packages, model, pattern, classifications, CNN, API, lawyer repo, Character-level Convolutional Neural Network" content="HTML,CSS,XML,JavaScript">